Search results for

 What other kinds of speakers can you use?

 While Bluetooth speakers are the cheapest and easiest way to get louder music into your bathroom, there are some other options.
-For example, if you’re looking to eventually hook up speakers all through your home then you can always just go with some wireless speakers like Sonos which have a humidity-resistant speaker or two perfect for bathrooms.
-Smart speakers connect over your Wi-Fi instead of Bluetooth resulting in a stronger connection, though it will cost you more.
+For example, suppose you’re looking to hook up speakers all through your home eventually.
+In that case, you can always just go with some wireless speakers like Sonos, which have a humidity-resistant speaker or two, perfect for bathrooms.
+Smart speakers connect over your Wi-Fi instead of Bluetooth, resulting in a stronger connection, though it will cost you more.

 How we chose the best shower speakers